Azure-Samples/msdocs-django-postgresql-sample-app/README.md

 azd up
 ```

-It will prompt you to login and to provide a name (like "django-app") and location (like "centralus").
-Then it will provision the resources in your account (if they don't yet exist) and deploy the latest code.
+It will prompt you to login and to provide a name (like "django-app") and location (like "eastus").
+Then it will provision the resources in your account and deploy the latest code.
+If you get an error with deployment, changing the location (like to "centralus") can help, as there are availability constraints for some of the resources.

 4. To be able to access `/admin`, you'll need a Django superuser.
 Navigate to the Azure Portal for the App Service, select SSH, and run this command: